Search

 Nope, not Corrie.

 Makes me wonder how much our yearning for safety, security, and the good life prevent us from making the difference that we are meant to make in this troubled ole’ world.
-We have much to learn from Corrie.

 The Message